TeamStation AI / /cto

 Search intent served: nearshore software development for CTOs, build nearshore engineering team, nearshore dev team strategy.

-Buyer risk: CTOs need speed, but speed breaks when vendors cannot prove architecture judgment, role fit, review quality, topology design, and delivery telemetry.
+Buyer risk: CTOs need speed, but speed breaks when AI-era resumes, vendor claims, and nearshore interviews cannot prove architecture judgment, role fit, review quality, topology design, and delivery telemetry.

-TeamStation AI answer: TeamStation AI gives CTOs a Distributed Engineering OS for capacity design, cognitive evaluation, team topology, launch readiness, and delivery visibility.
+TeamStation AI answer: TeamStation AI gives CTOs a Distributed Engineering OS for capacity design, cognitive evaluation, team topology, launch readiness, AI-assisted review pressure, and delivery visibility.

 A CTO does not only need more developers.
 The practical question is whether new capacity will improve throughput without creating more architecture review, rework, context switching, and unclear ownership.
 Nearshore engineering works when the team shape, seniority mix, system boundaries, review paths, and delivery telemetry match the work being assigned.